azat-co/practicalnode/chapter4/chapter4.md

 ## Include

 `include` is a way to split logic into a separate file for the purpose of reusing it across multiple files.
+Don't confuse this with ES6 `include`.
+That's JavaScript but we are talking about Pug here.

-It&#39;s a top-to-bottom approach; we dictate what to use in the file that includes another file.
+This `include` is a *top-to-bottom* approach meaning we dictate what to use in the file that includes another file.
 The file that includes is processed first (we can define locals there), then the included file is processed (we can use earlier defined locals).

 To include a Pug template, use `include /path/filename`.
-For example, in file A:
+No need for double quotes `"` or single quotes `'`.
+I like it!
+For example, in a layout file you can import a header:

 ```pug
 include ./includes/header
 ```

 Notice there&#39;s no need for double or single quotes for the template name and its path.

-It&#39;s possible to traverse up the tree:
+And it&#39;s possible to traverse up the folder tree.
+This footer can be in a parent folder's includes folder:

 ```pug
 include ../includes/footer